TCDSolar/BELLA/README.rst

     pip install https://www.astro.rug.nl/software/kapteyn/kapteyn-3.4.tar.gz

+Note: If installation of Kapteyn gives a Numpy error make sure Numpy was deprecated to numpy==1.22

 5 - Install radiospectra via pip.
 Note the current version of radiospectra gives error when running BELLA, for now install this stable version: